List of Naruto characters: Udon Ise

-Villains
+Antagonists

 Zabuza Momochi

 Zabuza Momochi (桃地 再不斬, Momochi Zabuza) is a former member of Kirigakure's Seven Swordsmen of the Mist, a group of ninja that use particularly large swords in battle.
-He is one of Naruto's first opponents.
+He is one of Team Seven's first opponents.
 Zabuza possesses a sword called Kubikiri Bōchō (首斬り包丁).
-After a failed coup d'état, wherein he tried to assassinate the Fourth Mizukage, Zabuza and his followers fled the village and began working as mercenary assassins.
+After a failed coup d'état, wherein he tried to assassinate the Fourth Mizukage Yagura Karatachi, Zabuza and his followers fled the village and began working as mercenary assassins.
 He also takes in a young boy, Haku, as his apprentice, mostly treating him as a tool although he ultimately does care for him.
 Zabuza is skilled in water-based abilities, but his area of expertise is in assassinations in areas covered by mist.
-His talents lead to his commission by a criminal named Gato to kill a man named Tazuna, which he is unable to perform due to interference by Tazuna's bodyguard, Kakashi Hatake.
+His talents lead to his commission by a criminal named Gato to kill a man named Tazuna, which he is unable to perform due to interference by the Leaf village's Team seven consisting of Kakashi Hatake, Naruto Uzumaki, Sasuke Uchiha, and Sakura Haruno.
 Because he takes too long to complete the task, his contract is revoked, and his employer tries to have Zabuza killed.
-Having been redeemed by Naruto, Zabuza kills him first, though is mortally wounded and dies soon afterwards.
+Having been redeemed by Naruto, Zabuza kills Gato first, though is mortally wounded and dies soon afterwards.
 He is one of the shinobi resurrected by Kabuto to fight on the Akatsuki side and is defeated, being sealed during a rematch with Kakashi.
 In the Japanese anime, his voice actor is Unshō Ishizuka, and his English voice actor is Steven Blum.